queengooborg/PlusTiC-Reforged/README.md

 Of course, you don't even need to ask!
 Just make sure that your modpack complies with the licenses of all the mods you include, and include a link to the mod's CurseForge page in your modpack's description!

+### Where can I download the mod?

+Downloads for PlusTiC Reforged are available on the [CurseForge page](https://www.curseforge.com/minecraft/mc-mods/plustic-reforged) and [Modrinth page](https://modrinth.com/project/plustic-reforged) for the mod.
+Please be weary of downloads from any other sources, as they are not controlled by me and may contain malicious code.

+Remember that PlusTiC Reforged is still in early development stages and is not ready for testing!

 ## Contributing

 ### Building from Source